Waldorf Astoria New York: Other third- and fourth-story spaces

 The Basildon Room, measuring 48 by 37 ft, is at the north end of the ballroom's entrance hall.
 The space includes oil paintings and a fireplace mantel salvaged from Basildon Park, a 17th-century English manor designed by John Carr.
 The oil paintings, designed by Angelica Kauffmann, depict scenes from the poem Divine Comedy by Dante Alighieri.
 The mantel and walls are decorated in the neoclassical style; the room also originally contained a wooden floor and mirrored transoms and doors.

 The Jade Room, occupying the northeast corner of the third story, measures 78 by 48 ft, with marble pilasters and columns dividing the space into aisles.
 The center of the Jade Room originally had a maple dance floor, while the eastern aisle overlooks Lexington Avenue.
 The Jade Room contains bas-reliefs on the walls, themed to dance and rhythm; decorations along the edges of the ceiling; and a pair of suspended chandeliers.
-In addition, there are closets at the corners of each aisle, as well as mirrors on the north and south walls.
+There are closets at the corners of each aisle, as well as mirrors on the north and south walls.

 The small eastern foyer, connecting the Jade Room with the Astor Gallery, contains grilles on the walls and ceilings, as well as doorways leading west to the stair hall.
 The Astor Gallery, at the third story's southeast corner, also measures 78 by 48 feet and is divided into three aisles, like the Jade Room.
 Most of the decorative features are similar to those in the Jade Room, but the south wall of the Astor Gallery also contains a fireplace.
-Additionally, the Jade Room had green pilasters and gold window drapes, while the Astor Gallery had silver-gray pilasters and rose drapes.
+The Jade Room had green pilasters and gold window drapes.
+The Astor Gallery had silver-gray pilasters and rose drapes.

-On the fourth story were various ballrooms that accommodated between 160 and 2,100 guests.
+On the fourth story were ballrooms that accommodated between 160 and 2,100 guests.
 The fourth floor has the banquet and sales offices, and most of the suites were named after guests including Barron, Vanderbilt, Windsor, Conrad, Vertès, Louis XVI, and Cole Porter.
 The fourth floor was where the notorious Sunday-night card games were played.
-Before its 2021 renovation, the hotel had a model of one of the living rooms of apartment 31A, then the suite of former U.S. President Herbert Hoover.
+Before its 2021 renovation, the hotel had a model of one of the living rooms of apartment 31A, then the suite of former U.S. president Herbert Hoover.
 A living room from the suite is also recreated as a display at the Herbert Hoover Presidential Library and Museum in West Branch, Iowa.